allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200621/doc.md

 is improved by the derivative factor since any abrupt change of error multiplies the action via the derivative factor and then the stepwise error can be diminished quickly.
-Therefore, we choose the responsiveness of controller as the criteria of our controller design.
+Therefore, we choose the responsiveness of the controller as the criteria of our controller design.

 In the following case studies, we investigate the hyperparameters of the reinforcement learning